mfabianchm/news-mobile/README.md

  - **Utilities**: Inside of this, you can find all the custom errors used for catch blocks in our app and a constants file where are the different images used in the project.
   - **Extensions**: Implementations of the different extensions.

-# Steps to open the project
+# Steps to open the project ✅​

  1. Clone the current repo to xcode.
  2. Open the project and you can hit the build button to see the simulator.
  3. In order to see the project properly I reccomend to use an iphone 15 pro as the current device in the simulator.
 We use iOS 17.5.

+# Comments on each commit 💬​
+I added comments on each commit to explain what implementations and changes did in every step ;)